-Our focus is the development and production of exclusive ingredients of guaranteed cosmetic value, tested scientifically with the help of specific equipment and the collaboration of qualified research centers; in our laboratories we carry out tests and strict controls on the purity of the raw materials to ensure high standards of safety.
+Our focus is the development and production of exclusive ingredients of guaranteed cosmetic value, scientifically tested with the help of specific equipment and the collaboration of qualified research centers; tests and strict controls on raw materials purity are carried out to ensure high standards of safety.– read more –

 Discover the latest news and events

 Proteins are organic compounds present in both animal and vegetal organisms and are composed of long chains of amino acids linked together by amide bonds, called peptide bonds, that form between the amine and carboxyl group of the amino acids with the release of a molecule of water.

 Amino acids differ from each other in the presence of a specific side chain that can have a nonpolar, polar, acid or basic nature and gives every single amino acids particular chemical properties.

 Proteins differ from each other in the different presence, frequency and sequence in which the various amino acids can link together; the side chains can form bonds with each other making the polypeptide chain assume a particular spatial conformation or can associate with other side chains of another polypeptide chain.
 The spatial conformation of protein amino acid chains and the respective hydrolysates in general depends on the physicochemical conditions of the aqueous solution in which they are (pH, presence of ions, temperature, concentration, presence of certain organic compounds) and a variation of the equilibrium conditions can easily denature them (e.g. loss of solubility).

 Proteins solubility is mainly affected by the molecular weight: at the same physicochemical conditions generally the decrease of the molecular weight causes an increase of protein solubility.

 For native proteins we mean proteins isolated from vegetal or animal sources that maintain their original molecular weight and the amino acids chemical characteristics.